nctu-eva-lab/3DV-2022/README.md

 │   ├── losses.py    # Define your custom loss functions.
 │   └── model.py    # Define your model structure.
 ├── README.md
-├── requirements.txt    # Create your conda env with this file.
+├── requirements.yml    # Create your conda env with this file.
 ├── eval.py    # Evaluate your model.
 └── train.py    # Train your model.
 ```